beverloo/volunteer-manager/README.md

 It is recommended to run the `build`, `lint` and `test` commands prior to committing a change.

 The `serve` command spawns a local server that features live reload and advanced debugging capabilities.
 This is the recommended environment for development.
+In order for this to work well, you will need to copy [`.env.development.sample`](.env.development.sample) to `.env.development` and fill in the details of a MySQL database, as well as various encryption passwords.
+Each of those passwords needs to be at least 32 characters in length.

 ### Production environment
 Deployment of the AnimeCon Volunteer Manager happens using a Docker image.
 One can be created by